 - Use the insights at hand through your data and third-party tools to inform your strategy and acknowledge that there is no set length that your content should be.

-- Focus your efforts on creating content that is the right length to serve the purpose that you need and want to serve — this is the best place to start.
+- How long should a blog post be?
+Don't fret too much.
+Focus your efforts on creating content that is the right length to serve the purpose that you need and want to serve — this is the best place to start.